browserengineering/book/book/http.md

         # ...
 ```

-(Note that here you're supposed to replace the existing scheme parsing
+(Note that here you're supposed to replace the existing scheme checking
-code with this new code.
+assertion with this new one.
 It's usually clear from context and the code
 itself what you need to replace.)

 Encrypted HTTP connections usually use port 443 instead of port 80: